-Q: Will TMT be able to cover the U.S. Visa fee?
+Q: Will TMT be able to cover the Canadian visa fee?

-A: Unfortunately, we are unable to cover the U.S. Visa fee, but we do not want this to prevent you from participating.
+A: Unfortunately, we are unable to cover the Canadian visa fee, but we do not want this to prevent you from participating.
 Please contact us if this is a problem.

 Workshop Arrival and Departure

-Q: How do I get to the workshop in Hilo?
+Q: How do I get to the workshop in Victoria?